David A. Crespy, PhD

 Founder and Co-director, Writing for Performance Program

-Founding Artistic Director of Missouri Playwrights Workshop, the Mizzou NewPlay Series, and Summer Rep's Comedies-in-Concert Series
+Founding Artistic Director of Missouri Playwrights Workshop, the Mizzou NewPlay Series, and the Larry D. Clark Summer Repertory Theatre’s Comedies-in-Concert Series